rfish44/OPC-MTConnect-Companion-Converter/README.md

 Note that if additional/different components are added to a device, you must find the individual variables through the node hierarchy.
 Ex: “Memex_3.Axes.X.Value”

 ADDING ADDITIONAL COMPONENTS:
+To add additional components, the OPC-UA structure, the MTConnect structure, and the input model-compiler file, must be thoroughly understood.
+In the “xml_parsing_mtconnect_nodeset.py” file, additional component objects must be created using the ElementTree module, with in the deviceObjectType definitions.
+An additional componentObjectType must then be created for the new component, if it is not already defined.
+Instructions for using ElementTree module can be found at: https://docs.python.org/2/library/xml.etree.elementtree.html Example OPC-UA model can be found: \UA-ModelCompiler-master\ModelCompiler\UA Model Design.xsd Example MTConnect file structure can be found at: http://simulator.memexoee.com/ Example input model-compiler file can be found in this repository: MTConnectModel.xml